Joon7330/ie55301_optimization_project/readme.md

 ---

-## Repository Structure

-.
-├── main.ipynb              # Main experiment notebook

-└── README.md

----

 ## Dataset

 The ImageNet dataset must be downloaded separately from: https://image-net.org/index.php

 Please specify the local ImageNet path directly in `main.ipynb`.

----

-## Supported Optimizers

-The following optimizers are evaluated as inner-loop adversarial optimizers:
-	•	SGD
-	•	SGD + Momentum
-	•	Adam
-	•	AdamW
-	•	Adamax
-	•	RMSProp
-	•	Adagrad

-All optimizers are implemented using PyTorch and applied directly to the perturbation variable.

 ---